 - The law states that those who have been discriminated against are entitled to initiate legal proceedings, but it offers no explanation to the courts on what standards are to be followed, what types of compensation should be paid to victims and what punishments should be meted out violators.
 Chinese courts are known to be unwilling to hear cases without regulations or laws that adequately explain how cases should be tried.

 - The law remains limited to protecting against five types employment discrimination: gender, ethnicity, disability, individuals with infectious diseases, and rural migrants.
 The lack of coverage for other types of discrimination, such as age, religion, height and sexuality, all of which remain commonplace in China, also limits the law’s effectiveness.

 The Employment Promotion Law was heralded as a significant development in the fight against employment discrimination in China, but its effects on the ground have been much more muted.
 Employment discrimination is clearly still widespread and the enforcement of anti-discrimination policies remains wanting, despite some progress.

-However, the enactment of such laws in recent years, together with civil society activism by organizations such as Yirenping and the Equity and Justice Initiative in Shenzhen, have provided a platform for greater public awareness of discriminatory employment practices and the need for further reform.
+However, the enactment of such laws in recent years, together with civil society activism by organizations such as Yirenping and the Equity and Justice Initiative in Shenzhen and more recently Act Together in Guangdong, have provided a platform for greater public awareness of discriminatory employment practices and the need for further reform.
 The importance of civil society groups in pushing for greater tolerance and equality of opportunity in Chinese society cannot be ignored, particularly in their use of new laws to sue and publicly shame discriminating employers.
 The higher exposure of employers to lawsuits and the negative publicity generated by them has led many to adopt less discriminatory practices and has encouraged local governments to take discrimination more seriously.

 Despite the improvements outlined above, additional reforms are still needed if the fight against discrimination is to be taken to the next level.
 China Labour Bulletin recommends the following: